pagkly/Zed/Investopedia3/Statute of Frauds.md

 The same will usually apply if improvements or modifications to a customer's possessions, based on oral agreements, are begun and then canceled.

 Take a situation in which a house painter, after a homeowner so requests, purchases materials and begins to redecorate a house.
 If the homeowner then reverses course and claims no firm painting agreement was in place, the contractor would likely prevail.
-That's because of what's known as [promissory estoppel](https://www.investopedia.com/terms/p/promissory_estoppel.asp).
+That's because of what's known as [[promissory estoppel]](https://www.investopedia.com/terms/p/promissory_estoppel.asp).
 It is defined as a principle of "fundamental fairness" intended to remedy a substantial injustice.
 There are also cases of partial performance.
 The fact that one party has already performed its responsibilities under the agreement may serve to confirm that a contract existed.1

 ## Requirements of the Statute of Frauds